jescalan/listplayer/README.md

 player.prev() // moves to the previous song in the playlist
 ```

 If you have `loopTracks` set to `false` and try to move to the previous track from the first track in the list or the next track from the last, you will get an error.
 Otherwise it will loop back through the other side.
+When one track is finished playing, it will move to the next track in the list.

 You can also control the volume and seeking position: